Updated: Mar 28

 “We” have different relations with our context, in other words, and therefore different relations with each other.
 Expanding our contextual awareness allows us to see how others see us, and for us to reflect on how we see ourselves.
 Contextual awareness can expand, in some cases, self-awareness.

 Whether our social gathering in inside or outside, it occurs not only in a social context, but also a natural or environmental context.
 This context also has a history and a legacy.
 Our nation was not only founded on cheap labor, but also cheap land.
 Only with the arrival of European colonists and settlers, was the American earth treated as a commodity, as a thing.
-The long history of treating the earth as our dominion, rather than our habitat—to see ourselves apart from nature rather than a part of nature—has unbalanced not only our relationship with nature, but now nature with itself.
+The long history of treating the earth as our dominion, rather than our shared habitat—to see ourselves apart from nature rather than a part of nature—has unbalanced not only our relationship with nature, but now nature with itself.

 Expanding our contextual awareness could help us see ourselves from the perspective of the devastation of the natural world.
 The social and the natural context, in other words, are not unrelated.
 As a leader in the field of environmental justice, Carl Anthony, said some time ago: